China Airlines: Route plans

-Over the period between 2011 and 2015, China Airlines focused on strengthening its regional network; starting 2015 until 2020, the carrier is strengthening and expanding its European, North American, and Oceanian network with the new long-haul fleet.
+Between 2011 and 2015, China Airlines focused on strengthening its regional network; starting 2015 until 2020, the carrier is strengthening and expanding its European, North American, and Oceanian network with the new long-haul fleet.
 After upgrading all its European routes to nonstop services, in late 2017, the carrier launched four weekly services to London Gatwick Airport.
-However, due to COVID-19 pandemic, flights to London were routed to Heathrow Airport.
+However, due to the COVID-19 pandemic, flights to London were routed to Heathrow Airport.
 Although it was planned to move back to Gatwick in March 2021, but China Airlines opted to remain serving Heathrow as their scheduled London operation.
 In France, as China Airlines does not have rights to operate flights to Paris, the airline cooperated with SkyTeam-partner Air France to launch nonstop flights to the French capital on Air France's airplanes in April 2018.
 China Airlines sells 40% of the seats on the flight.
-In America, daily flights were launched between Taipei and Ontario International Airport in Greater Los Angeles in March 2018.
-Additionally, the carrier has expressed interests in launching European destinations such as Barcelona, Madrid, Milan, and Prague; in North America, Atlanta, Boston, Chicago, Seattle, Montréal, and Toronto.
+In July 2023, a twice-weekly service to Prague was launched.
+In America, daily flights were launched between Taipei and Ontario (California) International Airport in Greater Los Angeles in March 2018.
+Additionally, the carrier has expressed interests in launching European destinations such as Barcelona, Madrid and Warsaw; in North America, Atlanta, Boston, Chicago, Seattle, Montréal, and Toronto.

-Regarding its regional network, China Airlines is actively supporting the "New Southward Policy" of the Taiwanese government by adding frequencies to Southeast Asia.
-On the other hand, Mainland routes are being downsized due to tense cross-strait relations.
+Regarding its regional network, China Airlines is actively supporting the Taiwanese government's "New Southbound Policy" by increasing flights to destinations in southeast Asia.
+On the other hand, cross-strait routes are being downsized due to tense cross-strait relations.

 Codeshare agreements

-China Airlines codeshares with the following airlines:
+China Airlines have Codeshare agreements with the following airline partners: